guntrip/table-magic/README.md

 # table-magic

-Converts between CSV and markdown, rendering both as GitHub-flavoured markdown tables.
+Allows you to seamlessly switch between CSV, markdown and a little form-based editor.
+Also lets you to preview the table as it would appear.